toliaqat/xenon-wiki/Home.md

   * [Time series and event data Tutorial](./Storing-metrics) Best practices for storing metrics or supporting high ingestion rate for events / logs / stats
   * [Multiple Node Tutorial](./Multi-Node-Tutorial) Simple example of on how to start N xenon hosts, have them join each other, and verify service and state replication
   * [Restartable Highly Available Task Tutorial](./Highly-Available-Task-Tutorial) Advanced tutorial on core xenon concepts regarding high availability, consensus, restartable work flows
+  * [Bootstrap Service Tutorial](./Bootstrap-Service-Tutorial) Performing a logic only once within a cluster(node group)

 * [Developer guide](./Developer-Guide) - How to set up your development environment, build & run tests.
 * [Contributing](./Contributing) - How to work with revision control and submit changes to Xenon.
 * [Glossary](./Glossary) - commonly used terms and their definitions